Red hot Kraken send Bruins to 1st regulation home loss, 3-0 - NewsBreak

 Red hot Kraken send Bruins to 1st regulation home loss, 3-0

-Brandon Tanev and Eeli Tolvanen scored for Seattle and Jaden Schwartz added an empty netter after the Bruins pulled Linus Ullmark for a 6-on-5 advantage with about five minutes to play.
+BOSTON (AP) — Martin Jones stopped 27 shots for his third shutout of the season to lead the Kraken to a 3-0 victory over Boston, and Seattle matched its franchise record with a seventh straight victory Thursday night while sending the Bruins to their first regulation loss at home all season.

-“I thought that was probably our most complete game of the season,” Jones said.
-“To come in and play how we did and, and come up with a win in this building, you know, that’s a big step forward for us.”
+Brandon Tanev, Eeli Tolvanen and Jaden Schwartz scored for Seattle, which also won seven in a row earlier this season — its second since joining the NHL as an expansion franchise.
+Jones stopped David Pastrnak breakaway in the second period on Boston’s best chance at a goal.

-Ullmark made 28 saves for the Bruins, who had won four straight while building an 11-point lead in the race for the NHL’s best record.
-It was the first regulation loss at home all season for Boston, an Original Six franchise in its 99th season.
+Linus Ullmark made 28 saves for the Bruins, who had won four straight games while building an 11-point lead in the race for the NHL’s best record.
+They had been 19-0-3 at home this season.

 Seattle took a 1-0 lead seven minutes into the first period when what seemed like a harmless attempt to send the puck behind the net by Daniel Sprong was tipped by Tanev into the narrow space on Ullmark’s glove side.